marcbrittain/PyGeoShape/README.md

 # PyGeoShape v0.0.2
 3D extension to [shapely](https://github.com/shapely/shapely/tree/main) and [pyproj](https://github.com/pyproj4/pyproj) to make working with geospatial/trajectory data easier in python.
+If you found PyGeoShape helpful, please consider adding a star to this repository.
+Thanks!

 ## Getting Started
 ### Installation